-Uzaib Saya is a doctoral candidate at the Pardee RAND Graduate School and an assistant policy analyst at RAND.
-His research interests include health service delivery and financing (especially in developing economies), economic evaluation and causal inference, the performance of health systems, and the scale-up of international development programs.
+Uzaib Saya is a doctoral candidate at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
+His research interests include using tools from behavioral economics to understand the impact of improved health and health investments in low and middle-income countries.
+At RAND, he has worked on a variety of projects pertaining to these areas utilizing quantitative and qualitative methodologies.

-Prior to joining Pardee RAND, he worked with Management Sciences for Health, a global health nonprofit organization, providing technical support to strengthen health systems and health financing in sub-Saharan Africa, primarily examining the financial barriers to scale-up of health interventions.
-He has also worked at The Global Fund to Fight AIDS, Tuberculosis and Malaria in Geneva, Switzerland, where he facilitated the pilot of the Affordable Medicines Facility for malaria.
-Uzaib has previously studied public health, with a focus on applied research, evaluation, and modeling, and has worked in a variety of settings in the United States, Bangladesh, Malawi, Myanmar, Nigeria, Pakistan, Rwanda, Senegal, South Africa, Switzerland and Uganda.
+Prior to joining RAND, Saya worked with Management Sciences for Health, a global health nonprofit organization, providing technical support including cost modeling and evaluation to examine financial barriers for scale-up of health interventions in Sub-Saharan Africa.
+At The Global Fund to Fight AIDS, Tuberculosis and Malaria in Geneva, Switzerland, he facilitated the pilot of the Affordable Medicines Facility for malaria.
+Uzaib has worked in a variety of settings in the United States, Bangladesh, Kenya, Malawi, Myanmar, Nigeria, Pakistan, Rwanda, Senegal, South Africa, Switzerland, and Uganda.

 Nyinawankunsi J, Kunda T, Ndizeye C, Saya U, "Increasing equity among community-based health insurance members in Rwanda," African Health Monitor- Special Edition on Universal Health Coverage, 2015